Welcome to the Children’s Library

 - A family-friendly toddler and preschool play area that is open during all library hours.
 This area offers an engaging, free, indoor space for children to explore creative play, meet other children, and spend quality recreational time with their caregivers.

-- Free children’s programming for all ages, including storytime for ages 0-5 years old throughout the year and a Summer Reading Program for school-age children
+- Free children’s programming for all ages, including storytime for ages 0-5 years old throughout the year and a Summer Reading Program for school-age children.

 A message from Becky Martinazzi, Coordinator of Youth Services

 I am thrilled to welcome you and your family to the Murrysville Community Library!
 It is in childhood and youth that the foundation for literacy is best built.
 I believe libraries have the power to equip children with the resources they need to become life-long learners and culturally aware citizens.
-Whether you are looking to quietly browse books you can share at bedtime or want to participate in the excitement of a rowdy storytime, we have got your covered.
-Our library is for everyone, and my goal is to provide you are your family with the resources you need to learn, grow, and thrive together.
+Whether you are looking to quietly browse books you can share at bedtime or want to participate in the excitement of a rowdy storytime, we have got you covered.
+Our library is for everyone, and my goal is to provide you and your family with the resources you need to learn, grow, and thrive together.

 If you don’t have a library card, I encourage you to stop by the library to sign up for one.
 This is your first step into opening up a world of opportunity for you and your child.
-As author Lillian Jack Braun is quoted as saying, “a library card is the start of a lifelong adventure.”
+As author Lillian Jack Braun is quoted as saying, “A library card is the start of a lifelong adventure.”